 According to the NRDC, Americans throw away 40% of its food.
 That's like buying 5 bags of groceries and leaving two bags in the parking lot.

-That’s a lot of wasted nutrients, resources, money and calories—on top of the environmental impact of all that waste going into landfills.
+That’s a lot of wasted nutrients, resources, money and calories---on top of the environmental impact of all that waste going into landfills.

-By reducing your food waste, you’re ensuring all the time, energy and resources that went into producing that food, is not wasted.
+By reducing your food waste, you’re ensuring all the time, energy and resources that went into producing that food is not wasted.
 You can save money AND reduce your carbon footprint by reducing your food waste.

 So what can you do about all this?
 Start by reading our 75 tips to reduce your food waste from planning to shopping to storage and more.
-Start small and choose a couple things to start with to reduce your food waste at home.
+Start small and choose a couple of things to start with to reduce your food waste at home.

 75 tips to reduce food waste